Thursday, September 25, 2008

 My Comics Canon

 It was February 24, 2004, 08:27 AM, on the Comics Journal Messboard.
-I'm not sure if this was the first time that I listed these comics there (probably not), but that's what I did in that particular occasion.
+I'm not sure if this was the first time I listed these comics there (probably not), but that's what I did in that particular occasion.
 If I remember correctly (unfortunately I didn't write a crib sheet at the time) I did previously post what I now call "my canon" because I was fed up with the accusation of not liking comics at all because I found children's comics (and I do like Carl Barks' oeuvre) somewhat wanting (melodrama and manichaeism in particular bother me plenty).

 Anon (Cantigas de Santa Maria de Alfonso X El Sabio)